jesselpalmer/the-engineering-managers-resource-list/README.md

 # The Engineering Manager's Resource List
-A list of resources for Engineering Managers
+A list of resources for Engineering Managers.
+If you are interested in book recommendations, feel free to checkout https://github.com/jesselpalmer/the-engineering-managers-booklist.

 ## Blog posts